TendTo/APIGateway-DynamoDB/README.md

 `~/.aws/credentials`, unless otherwise specified.

-Optionally, you can install also the [AWS CLI](https://aws.amazon.com/cli/) for a more fine tuned control over your operations.
+Optionally, you can install also the [AWS CLI](https://aws.amazon.com/cli/) for more fine-tuned control over your operations.

 ### 🐳 Use the DevContainer

 If you are using VsCode, you could take advantage of its DevContainer functionalities.
-In that case, you would jjust need to have [Docker](https://docs.docker.com/get-docker/) installed.
+In that case, you would just need to have [Docker](https://docs.docker.com/get-docker/) installed.

-You still need the credentials of an account with enough premissions to perform the deployement.\
+You still need the credentials of an account with enough permissions to perform the deployment.\
 The credentials file will be fetched from `~/.aws/credentials`, unless otherwise specified.